akurniko/sowmud-web/README.md

 Channels and Clojure async.

 Heroku for Clojure.
+No need for Heroku?
+Add Heroku remote.

 Clojure Discord.

 Running in the backend.
 Lein REPL is not concurrent with Discord bot.
+Make Discljord work in REPL.
 Try with real token.

 Test IRC bot.
 Connects and works and okay with REPL.
 Need to figure out how to make Discord bot behave the same.

-No need for Heroku?
-Make Discljord work in REPL.

 # Clojure IRC
 https://github.com/obohrer/clj-irc